How's your FICO Score?

-- History of Payments - Do you have any payments later than 30 days?
+- History of Payments - Do you pay your bills on time?

-- Your Credit Card Balances - How many credit card accounts do you hold, and how much do you owe?
+- Balances on your Credit Cards - How many credit card accounts do you have, and how much do you owe on them?

 - Requests for Credit - How many times have you had your credit checked for a loan?